alexfeed1990/yt-dlp-website/README.md

 # Known issues

-If you are running this project on linux, you might have some issues like these:

  - Error accessing pyinstaller from executable

 Fix: Download yt-dlp from their official repository from the releases tab